neticdk/k8s-workshop/observability-helm/README.md

   --set grafana.adminPassword=workshop
 ```

+If you see a warning concerning an annotation, that is ok.

 ## Access to Dashboards

 It is not possible to access dashboards showing the data from the cluster through Grafana by